daviswr/ZenPacks.daviswr.OSX.Server.Caching/README.md

 ## Usage

-I'm not going to make any assumptions about your device class organization, so it's up to you to configure the ~~`daviswr.cmd.OSXCachingService`~~ `daviswr.python.OSXCachingService` modeler on the appropriate class or device.
+I'm not going to make any assumptions about your device class organization, so it's up to you to configure the `daviswr.python.OSXCachingService` modeler on the appropriate class or device.